iltommi/qdb-documentation/source/reference/qdbd.rst

 Parameters can be supplied in any order and are prefixed with ``--``.
 The arguments format is parameter dependent.

-Instance specific parameters only apply to the instance ran while global parameters are for the whole ring.
+Instance specific parameters only apply to the instance, while global parameters are for the whole ring.
 Global parameters are applied when the first instance of a ring is launched.

 Instance specific
 --------------------